alcarruth/frontend-p4-website-optimization/README.md

  - yui-compressor
  - imageMagick

-Assuming that you have bash and node already, you can install the others as
+Assuming that you have bash and node already, the others are easily installed.
-follows:

 ```
 $ sudo apt-get install yui-compressor
 $ sudo apt-get install imageMagick
-$ npm install -g coffee-script
+$ sudo npm install -g coffee-script
 ```

-### Downloading, Building and Viewing

-If you've got the pre-requisites taken care of, you can download, build and view the website as follows:
+Now you can download, build
+and view the website as follows:

 ```